 Both have made a name for themselves as innovators in the electric guitar amp industry.
 But it’s far easier to find a Marshall amp than a Vox!
 You’ll also rarely see a guitarist on stage with anything other than a Marshall.

-While Vox was always popular with British guitarists, Marshall gained a lot of traction in the late 1960s when players from both the UK and America started using their amps.
+Vox was always popular with British guitarists.
+Marshall gained a lot of traction in the late 1960s.
+This is when players from both the UK and America started using their amps.
 Since then, they’ve become practically synonymous with the electric guitar in general.

 The classic Marshall tone is crunchy, beefy, creamy, and loud.
-This signature sound is most associated with the thick, heavy guitar tones of hard rock and metal players.
+This signature sound is most associated with the thick, heavy guitar tones.
+Those of hard rock and metal players.

-The Vox tone is known for being clean, treble-intensive, jangly, and chimy.
+The Vox tone is known for being clean, treble-intensive, or bright.
 The amp’s natural overdrive is reactive to the volume control of your guitar’s pickup.
-This means that when you’re playing at high volume or at a high gain setting, you’ll get more distortion out of the amp.
+This means that when you’re playing at a high volume or at a high gain setting, you’ll get more distortion out of the amp.

-Marshall uses their classic circuit that was originally based on the tweed Fender Bassman, and they stuck with it for many years.
-These days, however, the company makes plenty of smaller tube amps that stand in contrast to the classic high-wattage stack.
+Marshall uses their classic circuit that was based on the tweed Fender Bassman.
+They stuck with it for many years.
+These days, the company makes plenty of smaller tube amps.
+Some now stand in contrast to the classic high-wattage stack.

-Vox amps usually have two channels: normal and brilliant.
+Vox amps usually have two channels, normal and brilliant.
 Most are not designed with a negative feedback circuit.
-This results in more width from the mid-range frequencies, and enhanced sensitivity to your playing.
+This results in more width from the mid-range frequencies.
+Also an enhanced sensitivity to your playing.

 Design and Aesthetic

-When it comes to the look of each amp brand, and the tolex and grill cloth options they use, there are some rather large differences.
+Now let’s consider the look of each amp brand and the tolex and grill cloth options they use.
+Because there are some rather large differences.

-Marshall amps are generally more modern looking with black tolex, gold control knobs and faceplates.
-In the early days they did look quite vintage, and to some degree they still do.
+Marshall’s amps are generally more modern looking.
+They have the black Tolex with gold control knobs and faceplates.
+In the early days, they did look quite vintage, and to some degree they still do.
 But they have upgraded their look over the years to be more modern.